zaqian01/RecipeFinder-App/README.md

 # Culinary Compass: Recipe Finder App

+Culinary Compass is a dynamic web application designed to help users discover and explore a vast array of recipes from around the world.
+It fetches recipe data from an external API, providing detailed information about ingredients, instructions, and more.
+This project showcases my skills in building interactive front-end applications with modern JavaScript libraries.

 ## ✨ Features

 * **Recipe Search:** Easily search for recipes by name, ingredient, or cuisine.